-The chart below shows scholarship and grant allocations by income for first year students receiving any form of federally-funded Title IV aid, such as Federal PLUS loans.
+The next table shows grant and scholarship distributions by income for first-year students getting any form of federally-funded Title IV aid, including Federal PLUS loans.

 |Income Level||Percent of Freshman||Average Assistance|